Skip to main content

 And because you will be dealing with the driver’s insurance company, a prompt medical evaluation and treatment for your injuries will establish that you were in fact injured, while the medical records generated by the medical provider will help establish the extent of your injuries.
 Have several photos taken, from different angles and under different lighting, as soon as possible after your accident.
 Keep a journal (an “injury diary”) of your physical symptoms starting immediately after the accident, and make entries every couple of days.

-bicycle hit by a car
+cyclist hit by car

 Consult With An Attorney Before Talking With The Insurance Company

-Contact bicyclelaw.com or another personal injury attorney who understands bicycling.
+If you have been involved in a crash involving a ride share vehicle, driver, or passenger, contact bicyclelaw.com or another personal injury attorney who understands bicycling.
 While many attorneys are competent to handle general injury cases, make sure your attorney has experience and is familiar with:

 • Bicycle traffic laws